Call Me the Breeze

 "Call Me the Breeze" is a rock song by J. J. Cale.
 It first appeared on his 1972 debut album, Naturally, as the opening track.
 The song consists of a 12-bar blues guitar shuffle and features the early use of a drum machine.

 Lynyrd Skynyrd version

-Like many Cale songs, "Call Me the Breeze" has been covered numerous times by an assortment of musicians, most notably Lynyrd Skynyrd on their albums Second Helping (1974) and the live disc One More from the Road (1976), Mason Proffit on their 1972 album Rockfish Crossing, Bobby Bare on his album Bobby Bare - The Country Store Collection (1988), Johnny Cash on his album Water from the Wells of Home (1988) with his son John Carter Cash, John Mayer on his 2013 album Paradise Valley, and UK singer Alan Price on his 1977 album Two of a Kind with Rob Hoeke.
+Like many Cale songs, "Call Me the Breeze" has been covered numerous times by an assortment of musicians, most notably Lynyrd Skynyrd on their albums Second Helping (1974) and the live disc One More from the Road (1976), Mason Proffit on their 1972 album Rockfish Crossing, Bobby Bare on his album Bobby Bare: The Country Store Collection (1988), Johnny Cash on his album Water from the Wells of Home (1988) with his son John Carter Cash, John Mayer on his 2013 album Paradise Valley, former Guns N' Roses guitarist and songwriter Izzy Stradlin' in 2016, and UK singer Alan Price on his 1977 album Two of a Kind with Rob Hoeke.
 Many of the cover versions available have been performed as tributes to Lynyrd Skynyrd.
-For example, Les Claypool covers it on his album Under The Influence, A Jam Band Tribute to Lynyrd Skynyrd.
+For example, Les Claypool covers it on his album Under the Influence: A Jam Band Tribute to Lynyrd Skynyrd.

+In 1992 the song was reworked by Spiritualized on their album Lazer Guided Melodies: entitled "Run", it retained Cale's lyrics but featured completely new music by Jason Pierce.